The Scatty Mum

 • Trim the green beans at the ends, finely slice the red onion and crush the garlic with a garlic press or finely chop.

-• Place all the veggies on a baking sheet, then pick the leaves from the rosemary, discarding the twigs and sprinkle over the vegetables.
+• Place all the veggies on a baking sheet, then pick the leaves from the rosemary, discard the twigs and sprinkle the leaves over the vegetables.

 • Pour over the olive oil and give everything a really good mix until all of the veggies have been coated in the olive oil.